marcoDallas/acpi_call_GUI/README.md

 =============
 This is a java program that provides a graphic interface that allows the user to:

-install the acpi_call kernel module and automatically recompile kernel after an update;
+install the acpi_call kernel module (kernel is recompiled automatically after each update);

 Deactivate discrete GPU;